Nuutti-N/Mcdonalds-order-system/README.md

 ## Little Tricks
-- I made 11.3.2026, Little changes in project.
-Every router line I use with Session(engine) as session:, however you dont need to put everyline it, you need only one place.
+- I made some small changes to the project. previously I was using with Session(engine) as session: in every route, but you actually only need to define it in one place.
-- You have two choices, automatic or manual, even if you are beginner or intermediate, test both, therefore if someday you need some else.
-However I used in my project automatic version its little bit faster to use it, and you dont need close everytime it than manual version, because I know frequently everyone programmer forget small mistakes.
+- You have two choices: automatic or manual.
+Even if you are a beginner or intermediate developer, I recommend testing both — that way, you'll be prepared if you ever need the other approach.
+In my project I went with the automatic version.
+It's a little faster to work with, and unlike the manual version, you don't need to close the session every time yourself.
+In my experience, forgetting that small step is a very common mistake among programmers.

 ## Contributing 🤝
 - This is a learning project, but feedback is a welcome!